πŸ‡―πŸ‡΅ ζ—₯本θͺž | πŸ‡ΊπŸ‡Έ English

 Recursion is a programming technique where a function calls itself.

-Anything you can do with a loop can also be expressed with recursion, but recursion shines when the problem has a naturally self-similar structure.
+Anything you can express with a loop can also be written recursively, but recursion really shines when a problem has a naturally self-similar structure.

-Every recursion needs a base case (stop condition).
-Without it, calls continue forever and you get a stack overflow.
+Every recursive function needs a base case (a stopping condition).
+Without one, the calls continue forever and you'll hit a stack overflow.

 Factorial